Going Outdoors Boosts Immunity and Moods, Reduces Fatigue

 And the researchers found the outdoor therapy increased natural killer cell activity among the patients.

 Other research has shown the success of some of these measures.
-We showed how forest walking had heart benefits and quality of life benefits in this article.
+Other evidence shows that forest walking has heart benefits and improves quality of life.

 Meditation has been found to relieve anxiety, depression and even pain.
 Researchers from St. Mary’s College found in a study of 28 cancer patients that mindfulness meditation reduced pain scores as well as depression and anxiety after only two weeks of meditation therapy – which included yoga postures, breathing and meditation.